Benjamin Piatt Runkle: Later life

 When he retired from military service in 1870, Runkle was a major and brevetted colonel in the Regular Army.
-From 1879–1880 he studied at the Protestant Episcopal Theological Seminary in Gambier, Ohio and from 1880–1885 served as rector of parishes at Galena, Ohio, Midland, Michigan, Minneapolis, Minnesota and Greencastle, Indiana.
+From 1879– to 1880 he studied at the Protestant Episcopal Theological Seminary in Gambier, Ohio, and from 1880–1885 served as rector of parishes at Galena, Ohio, Midland, Michigan, Minneapolis, Minnesota, and Greencastle, Indiana.
 Runkle married his second wife, Lalla McMicken, February 10, 1894, in Los Angeles, California.
-Runkle was the only founder of Sigma Chi to become Grand Consul, serving as the seventh national president from 1895-1897.
+Runkle was the only founder of Sigma Chi to become Grand Consul, serving as the seventh national president from 1895 to 1897.